bradfrost/atomic-design/chapter-1.md

 ## In search of an interface design methodology
 For us to create experiences for this eclectic web landscape, we must evolve beyond the page metaphor that's been with us since the birth of the web.
 Thankfully, organizations are embracing modularity across every aspect of the web creation process, which is leading to smarter work and more sustainable systems.

-As the number of devices, browsers, and environments we must account for increases at a staggering rate, the need to create thoughtful, deliberate interface design systems is becoming more apparent than ever.
+As the number of devices, browsers, and environments continues to increase at a staggering rate, the need to create thoughtful, deliberate interface design systems is becoming more apparent than ever.

 Enter atomic design.